orolfo-j/youtube-pip-dual-monitor/README.md

     └── Poppins-Regular.ttf
 ```

-## Usage

-1. Run the application:
+## How to Use It 🎮

+1. Fire it up:

 ```bash
 python pip-controller.py
 ```

-2. The application will start with a main window showing:

-   - Current monitoring status
-   - Start/Stop control buttons
-   - Console log for monitoring activities
-   - Command input field for future extensions

-3. Features:
-   - Click "Start" to begin monitoring for active YouTube videos
-   - Click "Stop" to pause the monitoring
-   - Minimize to tray to keep the application running in the background
-   - Right-click the tray icon for additional options:
-     - Minimize
-     - Show
-     - Restore
-     - Quit

-## How It Works

-1. The application monitors active Chrome windows for YouTube video tabs
-2. When a YouTube video is detected in the active window, it automatically:
-   - Brings the window to focus
-   - Simulates the Alt+P keyboard shortcut to activate PiP mode
-   - Continues monitoring for new videos

-## Customization

-You can customize the application by:

-- Modifying the UI colors in the `set_background_color()` method
-- Changing the font by replacing the Poppins font file
-- Adjusting the monitoring interval in the `monitor_youtube()` method
-- Modifying the window size in the `__init__` method

-## Troubleshooting

-1. **PiP Not Activating:**

-   - Ensure YouTube is open in Google Chrome
-   - Check if the video is playing
-   - Verify that Chrome has focus when the shortcut is triggered

-2. **Application Not Starting:**
-   - Verify all dependencies are installed
-   - Check if required font and icon files are present
-   - Ensure you have appropriate system permissions

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to YouTube for providing the Picture-in-Picture API
-- PyQt5 for the modern UI framework
-- Google Fonts for the Poppins font family

-## Future Enhancements

-- Multi-monitor support
-- Custom keyboard shortcut configuration
-- Browser extension integration
-- Support for additional streaming platforms
-- Automated startup with Windows
-- Configuration file for user preferences

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly.

-Remember to update the documentation as you make changes to the application!
+2. That's... pretty much it!
+But if you want the details:
+   - Hit "Start" to let it do its thing
+   - Hit "Stop" if you want it to take a break
+   - Minimize it to your tray if you want it out of the way
+   - Right-click the tray icon for more options

+## If Something Goes Wrong 🔧

+If PiP isn't working:

+- Make sure YouTube is actually playing something in Chrome
+- Check if Chrome is the active window
+- Try hitting Alt+P yourself to see if it works manually

+If the app won't start:

+- Double-check you installed all the dependencies
+- Make sure you've got the font and icon files in the right spots

+## Want to Make It Better? 🛠️

+Got ideas?
+Found a bug?
+Feel free to:

+- Fork it
+- Fix it
+- Send a pull request

+I'm always open to improvements!

+## What's Next? 🎯

+Some things I'm thinking about adding:

+- Support for other browsers
+- Custom keyboard shortcuts
+- Maybe support for other streaming sites
+- Auto-start with Windows
+- Whatever else seems cool!

+## Need Help? 🤝

+Just open an issue on GitHub or shoot me a message.
+I'll help if I can!

+## License 📜

+MIT License - do whatever you want with it, just don't blame me if something breaks! 😅

+---

+Made with ☕ and a desire to watch YouTube while pretending to work